Endowment 150 FAQ

 Can I use the $150 Endowment 150 grant for something other than a contribution towards my RDSP?

-An Endowment 150 grant is intended to be an RDSP contribution, assisting you on the path to financial security.
+No, the Endowment 150 grant must be used as a contribution for your RDSP, assisting you on the path to financial security.

 Questions About the Application Process